mukrpe/aem-image-service/README.md

 * Page Template and Components
     * As instructed, the page component from *aem-image* project inherits from We-Retail's page component.
     * The clientlibs are inherited from the We-Retail Project.
     * Added customization to Asset List component in aem-image project to invoke the OSGI service to render the assets in responsive grid.
+Added OSGI to process the request as per the given task.
+But it would be ideal for writing a model class to attach to a component.
     * List component is added to the template so when the user is validating this exercise, creating the **Content Page** will load the images in the responsive grid.

 ## Maven command used to generate this project